 Fitbit/Strava/Apple Health connecting

-You can also connect this bike to your Fitbit fitness tracker, your Strava app, or your Apple Health to track the amount of calories you are burning, and to add measurements such as your height and weight.
+You can also connect this bike to your Fitbit fitness tracker, your Strava app, or your Apple Health to track the number of calories you are burning — and to add measurements such as your height and weight.
 To connect, head to the More tab and scroll to the very bottom.
 Press on each to connect with your Echelon account.
-For Fitbit, you will have to manually add your workouts which is, admittedly, a pain.
-Though when using, I still managed to track every workout on my Fitbit Inspire HR.
+For Fitbit users, you will have to manually add your workouts, which is a pain.
+However, when using it, we still managed to track every workout on our Fitbit Inspire HR.

-There are both live classes and on demand classes to choose from on the Echelon App – and these do not end at cycling.
+There are both live classes and on-demand classes on the Echelon App — and these do not end at cycling.
 Should you have extra Echelon equipment, you can also take part in rowing classes, running classes, and there's a FitPass option.

 There are also Echelon challenges you can partake in, too, so that you can conquer your goals and earn badges.
-There's a newbie challenge for beginners, a pyramid challenge to work your way up from doing a 20-minute class to a 60-minute class, the 20 x 20 challenge which consists of 20 classes at 20 minutes, and so much more.
+For example, there's a newbie challenge for beginners.
+We also found a pyramid challenge to work your way up from doing a 20-minute class to a 60-minute class.
+Plus, the 20 x 20 challenge is another popular option, consisting of 20 classes at 20 minutes long.

 To take part in a live class, head to the Live tab at the bottom of your screen.
 Scroll through the calendar to find one to fit in with your schedule and press the tick box.
 This will mark that you are attending the class, and you can add this information to your calendar as a reminder.

-Our favourite classes?
-These would have to be Hills Country – 20, Hills 10 – beginner, Low Impact 10 – Beginner and Power 30 – 90s Mixtape.
+Our favorite classes?
+These would have to be Hills Country – 20, Hills 10 – beginner, Low Impact 10 – Beginner, and Power 30 – 90s Mixtape.

 What else to know about the Echelon Connect Sport?

-It's also worth us noting that if you are wanting to use this bike long-term, you may want to invest in either a padded seat cover or some padded shorts to prevent the hardness of the seat affecting your performance.
+It's also worth noting that if you want to use this bike in the long term, you may want to invest in either a padded seat cover or some padded shorts to prevent the hardness of the seat from affecting your performance.